venkat24/aaveg_website/readme.md

 # Aaveg Website

 Source of the Aaveg 17 website ([aaveg.net](http://aaveg.net)) in Laravel PHP.
-Also serves JSON APIs for the Apps.
+Also serves JSON APIs for the Apps

 ## Route Documentation